Cricket in India: Men's National Team

-India have been participating in international cricket since 1926 and competed in international tournament since the first ever the 1975 Cricket World Cup.
+India has been participating in international cricket since 1926 and competed in international tournaments since the first ever 1975 Cricket World Cup.
 They have competed in numerous tournaments over the years including the ACC tournaments.
 The Indian national cricket team has also provided some of the greatest players to the world, the biggest example of which is Sachin Tendulkar.
 Indian cricket has a rich history.
 The Indian men's national team is currently ranked No. 1 in Tests, No. 1 in ODIs and at 1st position in T20Is.
-India won two World Championship cups in 1983 under the captaincy of Kapil Dev and recently won in the year 2011 under the captaincy of Mahendra Singh Dhoni, which was won after a span of 28 years.
+India won the Cricket World Cup in 1983 under the captaincy of Kapil Dev and won it again in 2011 under the captaincy of Mahendra Singh Dhoni, after a 28-year drought.
 They also won the World Championship of Cricket in 1985.